davisjam/vuln-regex-detector/bin/README.md

 # Scripts

-1. `check-regex.pl`: Check a regex.
+1. `check-repo.pl`: Check a GitHub repo.
-2. `check-file.pl`: Check a file.
-3. `check-tree.pl`: Check a tree of files.
+2. `check-tree.pl`: Check a tree of files.
+3. `check-file.pl`: Check a file.
-4. `check-repo.pl`: Check a GitHub repo.
+4. `check-regex.pl`: Check a regex.

+## `check-repo.pl`

+Input format: JSON object with keys:
+- 'url': The root of the tree whose files we should test.
+- \['checkRepo\_type'\]': 'git', 'svn', etc. Otherwise we'll try all possibilities.
+- \['checkRepo\_timeout'\]: how long to wait before giving up on the clone, in seconds.

 ## `check-tree.pl`